arvidn/libtorrent/trunk/docs/manual.rst

 network announces for a torrent.
 By default, when local service discovery is enabled a torrent announces itself every 5 minutes.
 This interval is specified in seconds.

+``dht_announce_interval`` is the number of seconds between announcing torrents to the distributed hash table (DHT).
+This is specified to be 15 minutes which is its default.

 ``udp_tracker_token_expiry`` is the number of seconds libtorrent will keep UDP tracker connection tokens around for.
 This is specified